pgoyal94/Restaurants_and_House_Prices/README.md

 ### Final Model Choice
-Our initial feature selection had 440 features which we whittled it down to 21 features using feature importance from the initial Random Forest models.
-The most influential features driving the prediction as you can see are Total Reviews, Total Price, Average Restaurant Rating, Total Restaurants Delivery and Pickup, and Total number of Restaurant categories follow.
-The highest accuracy that our machine learning models gave us initially was 52%.
-After dropping to 21 features, we got an accuracy of 62 % which we optimized using GridSearch CV to tune the models hyperparameters.
+Our initial feature selection had 440 features which we whittled down to 21 using feature importance from the initial Random Forest models.
+The most influential features driving the prediction were total reviews, total price, average restaurant rating, total restaurants delivery and pickup, and total number of restaurant categories.
+Initially, the highest accuracy that our machine learning models gave us was 52%.
+After decreasing to 21 features, we got an accuracy of 62% which we optimized using GridSearch CV to tune the models hyperparameters.

  - We modeled based on two neighborhood tiers.
 Tiers were determined as such:
    - Tier 1: >0.89 (above average house prices)